Functional Anatomy Of The Endocrine Glands Review Sheet

 Regulation of Thyroid Hormone Secretion

 Thyroid hormone secretion is regulated by a negative feedback loop involving the hypothalamus, anterior pituitary, and thyroid gland.
-The hypothalamus releases TRH, which stimulates the anterior pituitary to release TSH.
-TSH then stimulates the thyroid gland to produce and release T3 and T4.
-Elevated levels of T3 and T4 inhibit the release of TRH and TSH, completing the negative feedback loop.
+Practically speaking, the hypothalamus releases TRH, which stimulates the anterior pituitary to release TSH.
+That said, tSH then stimulates the thyroid gland to produce and release T3 and T4.
+Elevated levels of T3 and T4 inhibit the release of TRH and TSH, completing the negative feedback loop Practical, not theoretical..

 Functions of Thyroid Hormones